Sidhanshu28/virtual-lost-found-board/bin/README.md

 - Setup tomcat server within eclipse and start it running
 - Your web application will be live at localhost:8080/rssfeeds/viewFeeds

-### Installing database

-- You can copy the script from feeds.sql file ( already there in project) and run it in mysql workbench(or any interface you are using for mysql)
-- Script will automatically creates database with tables in it.
-- Make sure you have created user with name root and put password as rootroot, so as to make this project connected to database.

 ### Solving errors

 If you see 'ContextLoaderException'